RED Directive 2014/53/EU, the complete checklist

 Section titled “Phase 6: Market placement and surveillance”Goal: place product on the market without drift, and prepare 10 years of post-market surveillance.
 Duration: continuous over the product life cycle.

-- Apply the CE marking to the product (height ≥ 5 mm, or smaller under size derogation provided packaging and manual carry the mark).
+- Apply the CE marking to the product (height may be lower than 5 mm for radio equipment if visible and legible, otherwise packaging and manual must carry the mark).

 - If module A1, B+C or H, apply the notified body 4-digit number next to the CE.